Rick Santorum Backs Donald Trump Over Tax Scandal, Leaving CNN Viewers Stunned

 Republican Congressman Rick Santorum stood by President Donald Trump on CNN’s New Day show, to the shock of viewers.
-While debating fellow Republican member of Congress Charlie Dent, Santorum followed Trump’s lead that a bombshell investigation reported by the The New York Times was fake news.
+While debating fellow Republican member of Congress Charlie Dent, Santorum followed Trump’s lead by claiming that a bombshell investigation reported by the The New York Times was fake news.

-That story dropped over the weekend, showing Trump paid just $750 in federal income tax in 2016.
-As followed by The Inquisitr over the weekend, the report showed Trump failed to pay income tax over 10 of 15 years before winning the 2016 election.
+That story dropped over the weekend, revealing Trump paid just $750 in federal income tax in 2016.
+As noted by The Inquisitr over the weekend, the report stated that Trump failed to pay income tax in 10 out of 15 years before winning the 2016 election.

-Santorum, one of Trump’s most public supporters and a regular analyst on the network, and suggested he “shouldn’t be paying taxes,” if he is losing money.
+Santorum, one of Trump’s most public supporters and a regular analyst on the network, suggested he “shouldn’t be paying taxes” if he is losing money.
 The former presidential candidate added critics are using a hypocritical argument in an attempt to corner the president.

-“You can’t complain that he’s not paying any tax and then criticize for him … if he’s losing money, he’s not going to be paying taxes.”
+“You can’t complain that he’s not paying any taxes and then criticize him for … if he’s losing money, he’s not going to be paying taxes.”

-Over the weekend, the president has pushed an angle that the report is fake news.
+Over the weekend, the president pushed an angle that the NYT report is fake news.
 Santorum was also quick to double down on Trump’s rhetoric by questioning whether the story is true.

 Trump is “going to do everything he can not to pay taxes,” says former US Sen. Rick Santorum, adding that it’s OK “if he structures it according to the law.
 The question is, is he doing anything illegal?
 And I don’t think there’s any claim of that.”https://t.co/DSvqh1Lx2n pic.twitter.com/sMDBbc2VvR